Student Moot Court Board

 Absent substantial accomplishment under (1) and (2), only students with a minimum grade of A- in Legal Writing will be selected.
 The chair is chosen by the faculty advisor, in consultation with the Board.

-Questions regarding service on the board or applying for membership should be directed to the faculty advisor, Ben Bratman.
+Questions regarding service on the board or applying for membership should be directed to the current student chairperson or the faculty advisor, Ben Bratman.